 However, if membership and fee revenue goals are not met, it is likely the facility would rely on support from Township general funds or recreation funds to some degree.
 A detailed list of estimated operating expenses and possible revenues are view-able within the feasibility study.

-Results of this survey will be publicized at a Township meeting.
+The survey was offered online and in hard copy via the township newsletter.
+Results of the survey were presented in the July Board of Supervisors meeting, and have been available on this web page.
 All public meeting schedules are available at http://www.uppermac.org/boards-commissions/.
 As always, residents are encouraged to attend all monthly meetings.